rokka-io/rokka-site/source/_references/05-stacks.md

 Expressions are applied from top to bottom and all matching will be applied, the last one applying for a certain option winning.

-Currently, you can only do expressions for stack options and override them.
-We may introduce more possibilities in the future (like matching on image metadata or overriding stack operation parameters), tell us, if you have a need for that.

 With the PHP client, the code would be the following